Staying in hospital as an inpatient

 The spiritual care team can arrange support for you after you leave hospital if that is what you would like.
 Please ask your nurse to contact them before you leave.

 We ask that you arrange for your own transport if possible.

 If you need to use it, you can find details of our patient transport service on the help with travel page.

-If you've asked staff to take any valuables for safe keeping, don't forget to collect these from the cashiers' office when you leave.
+If you asked staff to safely store any valuables, remember to collect these from the cashiers' office when you leave.